-One important tip about red icing: resist the temptation to add more and more red food gel to your icing, because you may not immediately see that dark rich red color you’re going for.
-Let it sit for 30 minutes (covered with plastic wrap touching the surface so it doesn’t harden) and the color will intensify to a nice deep red.
+For these types of cookies, use pink, rose and red food gels.
+These three colors can be adjusted from a pale color to an intense color by adding a little or a lot of food gel.
+Resist the temptation to add more and more red food gel to your icing.
+You may not immediately see that dark rich red color you’re going for, but let it sit for 30 minutes (covered with plastic wrap touching the surface so it doesn’t harden) and the color will intensify to a nice deep red.

 To make smooth dots of icing, try lightly patting down the peak of the dot with a clean damp finger right after piping.

-If you would like to add sprinkles, nonpareils (mini beads) or sanding sugars, I find that the best time to do this is right after the cookie is flooded with icing.
+If you would like to add sprinkles, nonpareils (mini beads) or sanding sugars, the best time to do this is right after the cookie is flooded with icing.
 Place the cookie on a paper towel and carefully sprinkle with the sugar decoration.
 Pick up the cookie by the edges and turn upside down so the excess sprinkles fall back onto the paper towel.
 Carefully pour the sprinkles back into the jar to use again.

-A nice way to package these cookies is to place them in a heart-shaped candy box.
-For the smaller hearts, I like to fill a wide-mouth mason jar, tie a red ribbon around the lid and add a tag that says “Jar of Hearts.”
+A nice way to package cookies is to place them in a heart-shaped candy box.
+For smaller hearts, I like to fill a wide-mouth mason jar, tie a red ribbon around the lid and add a tag that says “Jar of Hearts.”